pwdd/pwdd.github.io/_posts/2016-08-20-adding-colors-to-console-output.md

 tags: [git]
 ---

 Just like the [minimax]({% post_url 2016-07-02-minimax-in-clojure %}), I thought that adding colors to the output of my Tic Tac Toe would be easy.
-However, as I had the output centralized based on the string length, it was not that easy. <!--more-->
+And just like the minimax, it was a lot more difficult than I thought it would be. <!--more-->

 The first thing was to create a namespace to deal with the colors: